Florentin Pogba: Sochaux

 On 18 May 2020, it was announced that Pogba had signed a three-year contract with Ligue 2 side Sochaux, pending a physical.

-ATK Mohun Bagan
+Mohun Bagan SG

-On 24 June 2022, Indian Super League club ATK Mohun Bagan completed the signing of Pogba on a two-year deal.
+On 24 June 2022, Indian Super League club Mohun Bagan SG completed the signing of Pogba on a two-year deal.
 He made his debut for the club on 20 August against Rajasthan United at the 131st edition of Durand Cup as his team lost the match by 3–2.

+R.E.
+Virton

+On 25 July 2024, Pogba joined Belgian side R.E.
+Virton.

+Stade Poitevin

+On 7 August 2025, Pogba joined French National club Stade Poitevin on a free transfer.

 International career

 Pogba was handed his first call up to the Guinea squad by Michel Dussuyer ahead of a friendly match against Mali on 11 August 2010.
 He made his international debut in the second half of the game, helping his team to a 2–0 victory.

 Nine months later, Pogba accepted a call-up to play for the France under-20 team in the 2011 Toulon Tournament.
 Pogba was allowed to do this because FIFA's regulations allow players with dual nationality to change their allegiance if they haven't yet played a competitive match for a country, which he hadn't yet done with Guinea.
 France went on to reach the final, but lost out to the Colombia under-20 team 3–1 on penalties; Pogba was one of three French players to miss their penalty.

 On 24 March 2013, Pogba pledged his international future to Guinea, and he played his first competitive game for them in a 2014 World Cup qualifying match against Mozambique.
 After struggling to play regular club football in the 2013–14 season, he also struggled to get into the Guinea team.
 However, after forcing his way into the Saint-Étienne side during the following season, he was able to return to his place in the Guinea team.

 In December 2014, Pogba was named in the final 23-man roster for Guinea at the 2015 Africa Cup of Nations.
 Pogba played the full 90 minutes of their first group match, a 1–1 draw against Ivory Coast, and started the second match against Cameroon, before being substituted just before half-time with a thigh injury.
 He did not feature again for Guinea as they lost in the quarter-finals to Ghana.

 Pogba was recalled to the national team in October 2019 by new manager Didier Six.